elix/elix.org/content/ReactiveMixin.md

         `;
       }

+      // Indicate what should update when state changes. get updates() {
+        return {
+          $: {
+            value: {
+              textContent: this.state.value
             }
+          }
+        };
+      }

+    }

-The `symbols.template` defines the template that `ShadowTemplateMixin` will use to populate the component's shadow root.
-The `props` getter then defines changes to the DOM that should be applied when state changes.
-In this case, the JavaScript object returned by `props` asks `PropsMixin` to update the `textContent` of the span with id `#value`.
+The `symbols.template` property defines the template that `ShadowTemplateMixin` will use to populate the component's shadow root.
+The `updates` property defines changes to the DOM that should be applied when state changes.
+In this case, the JavaScript object returned by `updates` asks `RenderUpdatesMixin` to update the `textContent` of the span with id `#value`.
 That is, it is effectively equivalent to this line from the earlier `symbols.render` function above:

     this.shadowRoot.querySelector('#value').textContent = this.state.value;

-The three mixins, `ReactiveMixin`, `ShadowTemplateMixin`, and `PropsMixin` are used together in Elix so often that, for convenience, they are used to create an Elix component base class called `ElementBase`.
+The three mixins, `ReactiveMixin`, `ShadowTemplateMixin`, and `RenderUpdatesMixin` are used together in Elix so often that, for convenience, they are used to create an Elix component base class called [ElementBase](ElementBase).
 There is nothing special about the `ElementBase` base class, and it can easily be recreated by using the mixins directly.

 ## Web component and FRP lifecycle methods